gilbertmike/tsp-rust/README.md

 engineering lecture by Jon Bentley at MIT.

 ## Optimizations
+Numbers in "result" is only approximate as best as the input is generated randomly and are only quick performance test to help while working.
+Better performance numbers can be obtained using the benchmarks although the inputs are still randomly generated.

 ### Brute force.
 Result: 9 towns in 1.075s; 10 towns in 11.310s.